climate-action-kits/pxt-fwd-edu/Gr4-bees-Lv1.md

 Welcome to the Monitoring Bees and pollination with a bug counter.

 ## Step 1
-For this project, we will use the Touch Sensor to detect when a 'bee' has landed on our project .
-The LED light will turn on when a 'bee' visits the project .
+For this project, we will use the Touch Sensor to detect when a 'bee' has landed on our project.
+The LED light will turn on when a 'bee' visits the project.

 ## Step 2 @showdialog
-SBS 1

 ## Step 3 @showdialog
 SBS 2